Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 Kraig Troxell, a spokesman for the sheriff’s office, said in a statement that the department “will continue to engage with Loudoun County Public School leadership” on how to handle criminal investigations of students.

-Ziegeler apologized at length Friday for what he called the school district’s mishandling of the two alleged assaults.
+Ziegler apologized at length Friday for what he called the school district’s mishandling of the two alleged assaults.

-“Let me say to the families and students involved — my heart aches for you, and I am sorry that we failed to provide the safe, welcoming and affirming environment that we aspire to provide,” he said.
+“Let me say to the families and students involved: My heart aches for you, and I am sorry that we failed to provide the safe, welcoming and affirming environment that we aspire to provide,” he said.

 Loudoun County student accused in sexual assaults at two county schools, sparking outrage from parents